ScoV8k/Texas-Holdem/README.md

 Run *Poker.py* to start the game.

 ## Starting the game
-Press "1" to play poker
+* Press "1" to play poker
+* Press "2" to exit the game